dcycle/starterkit-drupalsite/README.md

 Database schema versions and project versions
 -----

 This project (Drupal 8/9 Starterkit) decouples module versions from the project code.
-Concretely, in ./Dockerfile-drupal-base, for example, we download, via composer, modules such as Webform.
+Concretely, in ./Dockerfile-drupal-base, for example, we download, via composer, modules such as _the latest version_ (not _a specific version_) of Webform.

 In addition, because Drupal code requires a database to do anything useful, and because we want the benefits of version control on our code, we include, as stated above in the "Starter data" section, in `./drupal/starter-data/`, a minimal database and files which work with our code.